lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 - **Module membership:**

 ..
-Note::  Here, simply state the module the task is implemented inside of.
+Note::  Here, simply state the module the task is implemented inside of, one sentence is sufficient.

 .. _seealso:

 - **"SeeAlso" box:**